 Perfectly visible at all times as it supports up to 1200 nits of peak brightness, even in direct sunlight allowing you consistent viewing habits regardless of the time of day.

 The new iPhone provides us with a 12-megapixel camera system which consists of telephoto and an ultrawide lens, not a tremendous update from the former models but the ultra-wide lens will allow you to take some splendid pictures with greater inclusion of scenery and subjects.
 If you loved night vision mode on last year’s models then you’ll appreciate that it’s made a return on not one but both rear sensors.
-Increasing the exposure of your shots and allowing more light into the lenses, this is what gives you those impressively clear and well-lit pictures.
-Allowing you to take pictures in low light and have them look like the middle of the day which is a huge improvement from the iPhone 11.
+Increasing the exposure of your shots and allowing more light into the lenses is what gives you those impressively clear and well-lit pictures.
+Allowing you to take pictures in low light and have them look like the middle of the day is a huge improvement from the iPhone 11.

-On the front of the device, you'll find a 12-megapixel truedepth camera which has been upgraded by an immediately noticeable degree, providing clearer and better-focused selfies.
+On the front of the device, you'll find a 12-megapixel true depth camera that has been upgraded by an immediately noticeable degree, providing clearer and better-focused selfies.
 However, it is not without flaws as the self-portrait mode that can blur the background behind you really struggles with stray hairs and can wind up cutting bits of fringe in half as a result; causing the pictures to lose a lot of quality.
 The night mode is capable and helps in bringing out more details.
 However, the base model does not have an optical zoom feature, which the Pro and Pro Max variants have.

 One thing that must be mentioned, if you are looking for the best recording and picture quality then you may have a better time pushing up to the iPhone 12 Pro or the 12 Pro Max which can handle 4K 60 frames per second recording with Dolby Vision, as opposed to the standard 12’s 30fps.
+The 12 Pro's camera is excellent and the price of an iPhone 12 Pro 128gb is $1,479, it offers excellent value for money at this price.

 Additionally, the 12 Pro and Pro Max have the new LiDAR scanner, this nifty bit of kit allows the phone to project lasers that judge the distance and depth of what is in view.
-It also supports Deep Fusion, Dolby Vision HDR and Smart HDR 3, an artificial-intelligence like a function that can differentiate and figure out what the photo is comprised of.
+It also supports Deep Fusion, Dolby Vision HDR and Smart HDR 3, an artificial-intelligence like function that can differentiate and figure out what the photo is comprised of.

 The battery life of an Apple device is usually the most controversial part of them but you’ll be pleased to learn that, although not an incredible leap in advancement, the 12’s battery life has indeed improved.
 It offers around 12 hours of streaming video playback, 65 hours of audio playback and around 17 hours of video playback.
 After a day of average use, the battery was still clocking in over 50% charge (Something that would have been unthinkable a few years ago), however as expected, the more you move around and the more the device connects, and reconnects to the 4G and 5G networks the faster it depletes.
 The difference will be noticeable if you're upgrading from the previous-gen models like the iPhone X. If you're worried that the 5G will consume more battery then you'll be pleased to find out that it automatically switches to let when there's no 5G to when the 5G reception is low.